ashfurrow/blog/source/blog/2017-02-24-comparative-asynchronous-programming.html.markdown

 ### Async / Await

 Supported in JavaScript and C#, very popular in those languages.
-Lets you write code that looks “normal” but is actually asynchronous
+Lets you write code that looks "normal" but is actually asynchronous

 Very powerful and expressive